Attachment Issues and Reactive Attachment Disorder (RAD)

 Exercise – Exercise or any type of physical activity can be a great antidote to stress, frustration, and pent-up emotion, triggering endorphins to make your child feel good.
-Physical activity is especially important for the angry child.
+Physical activity is especially important for an angry child.
 If your child isn’t naturally active, try some different classes or sports to find something that is appealing.

 Any one of these things—food, rest, and exercise—can make the difference between a good and a bad day with a child who has an attachment disorder.
 These basics will help ensure your child’s brain is healthy and ready to connect.

 If your child is suffering from a severe attachment problem, especially reactive attachment disorder, seek professional help.
 Extra support can make a dramatic and positive change in your child’s life, and the earlier you seek help, the better.
 Start by consulting with your pediatrician, a child development specialist, or an organization that specializes in child development or reactive attachment disorder.